A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Experiments

-\item \textbf{XGBoost Prescription Data} This approach utilised only information from the prescription table in the MIMIC-III dataset.
-In particular, we aggregate drugs of a patient in an admission to a single row and apply TF-IDF technique to extract features.
-Our decision to exclude this from the unstructured data is because the result is not a comprehensible text but rather a bag of words.
+\item \textbf{XGBoost Prescription Data} This model utilised only information from the prescription table in the MIMIC-III dataset.
+In particular, we aggregated the drugs a patient received during an admission to a single row and applied TF-IDF to extract features.

-\item \textbf{XGBoost Lab Exam Data} Similar to the medications, lab exams include labels, fluids and categories, describing the chemistry exams made, the type of fluid measurements that were taken and the overall category of that exam.
-The aim is to associate specific examinations with ICD codes.
-Again, due to the missing context, we treat this as a bag of words and apply TF-IDF to generate features.
+\item \textbf{XGBoost Lab Exam Data} This model utilised only lab exam data from the MIMIC-III dataset.
+Similar to the prescription data, we aggregated the data to a single row and applied TF-IDF to extract features.

 \end{enumerate}